Knamer95/b-movies-symfony-api/README.md

 ## Introduction

-or this project, I used `Symfony 5.3`.
+For this project, I used `Symfony 5.3`.
 It uses the basic skeleton, and a few basic packages, such as `apache-pack`, `FOS/rest-bundle`, `serializer`, etc.

 It's an API that serves as a "gateway" between the `React` application,  and the [TheMovieDB](https://www.themoviedb.org/?language=es-ES) API.